NATURALLY DERIVED INGREDIENTS

 BACKGROUND:

-The Bio-D Company Ltd understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits this website, www.biod.co.uk (Our Site) and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+D&AGF Ltd understands that your privacy is important to you and that you care about how your personal data is used.
+We respect and value the privacy of everyone who visits this website, www.biod.co.uk and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 Please read this Privacy Policy carefully and ensure that you understand it.